 “You can tune a guitar, but you can’t tuna fish.
 Unless, of course, you play bass.”

 The words in this straightforward sentence have multiple meanings, and he uses them for humorous effect.

 It’s possible to do precisely the same with names that align with your blog topic and tone.
-Such a name will lighten things up and make your blog stick at the top of mind with readers.
+Such a name will lighten things up and make your blog stick at the top of your mind with readers.

 Here are a few examples of blog names that do just that: